heyx3/Bplus.jl/docs/GUI.md

 Drawing functions normally take absolute coordintes, but our functions let you wrap them in a `GuiDrawCursorRelative` to make them relative to where Dear ImGUI is about to place its next widget.
 If using these relative coordinates, then you can also have the drawing function generate a `Dummy` widget reaching to the max corner of the shape.

+### Draw destination

+Drawing in Dear ImGUI is normally done to a special object called a "draw list", but 90% of the time this is going to be the current window's draw list, and 9% of the time this will be the screen foreground or background.
+So all our functions which take a draw list allow you to provide shorthand for these three cases, represented with the enum `GuiDrawingCanvas`.
+By default all drawing uses `GuiDrawingCanvas.current_window`.

 ## Other Helper Functions